egnor/ok-py-subprocess-defaults/README.md

-# ok-py-subprocess-util
+# ok-py-subprocess-defaults
-Minor utilities and wrappers for the Python subprocess library
+Minor wrapper for Python subprocess.run() with defaults and logging